osuosl-cookbooks/osl-repos/README.md

 ## Recipes

-- `osl-repos::default` - Configures and enables all repositories managed by this cookbook
 - `osl-repos::centos`  - Configures and enables all repositories, with the exception of the 'elrepo' and 'epel' repos
 - `osl-repos::elrepo`  - Configures and enables the 'elrepo' repository
 - `osl-repos::epel`    - Configures and enables the 'epel' repository